 What to include in this example of a book proposal would be things like:

-- Your website metrics e.g. monthly traffic, time on site, top pages, etc
+- Your author website metrics, e.g., monthly traffic, time on site, top pages, etc.

 - Your personal or business email list reach

-- Any paid products or services your offer and the associated sales metrics
+- Any paid products or services you offer and the associated sales metrics

 - Mainstream media appearances